caprover/caprover/README.md

 Captain is a modern automated app deployment & web server manager.

-  - Deploy apps in your own space
+  - Deploy apps in your own space (Node js, PHP, Python, literally any language!)
   - Secure your services over HTTPS for FREE
   - Scale in seconds
   - Focus on your apps!
 Not the bells and whistles just to run your apps!